-  What travel can help you with first and foremost is it will give you the time and space to heal.
+Travel is not a cure all in and of itself, but what travel can help you with first and foremost is it will give you the time and space to heal.

 It will allow you to concentrate on you and you alone.
 Travel will give you the time to deconstruct all that social crap to dig down and return to who you are and remember who you were before the world and this dark shadow got their claws into you.
 It will remind you of who you really are, and give you a purpose to get back to being that person again.

 Travel, especially solo travel, will put you through a trial by fire, but it will also give you the strength, the self confidence and the iron will to come through the other side of it.
 Travel will turn you into a bigger, better, tougher and infinitely more awesome version of yourself.

 And yes, travel will give you a lot of power and control over your own mental health.
 But that on its own isn’t a cure for depression.

 Essentially travel will give you the strength, the tools and the means to help fight depression, but it won’t automatically fix it for you.

 Only you can do that.
 Only you can deal with your depression.
 You can get help, in fact I encourage that, but it is you, and time, that will make that process work.

 Travelling is still an amazing thing, it can still help you in many ways and even become part of your coping mechanism or healing process, I just don’t want anyone really suffering from depression to expect travel to cure it, it just won’t.

 What I hope each and every one of you out there, if you are reading this and you are suffering from depression in any form, if you are suffering in that dark prison of your own mind, then deal with that first.